BramMN/BramMN/README.md

 ### Hi, my name is Bram 👋

-I am a junior developer from The Netherlands.
+I am a software developer from The Netherlands.
 I am learning to become a full-stack developer.

 - 🔭 I’m currently working on: The ITC webapp